nest-modules/mailer/README.md

   to: 'test@nestjs.com',
   from: 'noreply@nestjs.com',
   subject: 'Testing Nest Mailermodule with template ✔',
-  template: 'welcome', // The `.pug` extension is appended automatically.
+  template: 'welcome', // The `.pug` or `.hbs` extension is appended automatically.
-  context: {  // Data to be sent to PugJS template files.
+  context: {  // Data to be sent to template engine.
     username: 'john doe',
     code: 'cf1a3f828287'
   }